 The results are presented in Panel A of Table 4.
 As in Section IV, to ease exposition, in our following discussions we drop the subscripts of the variables where there is no cause of confusion.
-In column 1, the positive and significant coefficient on Δ LT-1 indicates that bonds issued by firms with a larger fraction of long-term debt maturing within the next year over total assets trade at higher yield spreads in the current year, even after we control for all other factors that are known to affect bond yields, including the bond's credit rating.
-This result highlights that rollover risk arising from maturing long-term debt increases a firm's overall credit risk over and above what is captured by the credit rating.
-The economic magnitude is also sizable: A 1-standard-deviation increase in Δ LT-1 (0.09) is associated with an 18% increase in Δ YIELD_SPREAD (38.6 basis points).
+In Column (1), the positive and significant coefficient on $\Delta LT$ -1 indicates that bonds issued by firms with a larger fraction of long-term debt maturing within the next year over total assets trade at higher yield spreads in the current year, even after we control for all the other factors that are known to affect bond yields, including the bond's credit rating.
+This result highlights that rollover risk arising from maturing long-term debt increases a firm's overall credit risk, over and above what is captured by the credit rating.
+The economic magnitude is also sizable: a one standard deviation increase in $\Delta LT$ -1 (0.09) is associated with a 18% increase in $\Delta Yield\ spread\ (38.6\ basis\ points)$ .